 Florida requires drivers to carry at least $10,000 of both personal injury protection and property damage liability coverage

-Car insurance companies rely on a variety of information to set your insurance premium, including the amount of coverage you purchase, your deductible, your location, and more.
+Car insurance companies rely on a variety of information to set your insurance premiums, including the amount of coverage you purchase, your deductible, your location, and more.
 They also look at personal characteristics like your age, gender, driving history, and credit score.
 Using this information, insurers determine how high-risk of a driver you are.
 The more risk they perceive, the higher your insurance rates.

 While car insurance companies rely on the same basic information to set premiums, the rate from one company to the next can still vary, as you can see in the table below.
-As you can see, GEICO currently offers the cheapest insurance rates in Orlando.

 It’s not just the city you live in that will affect your car insurance premium.
 Your ZIP code is also an important factor.
-Certain ZIP codes within the city may have a higher number of accidents, a higher rate of uninsured drivers, more car thefts, and more.
+Certain ZIP codes within your city may have a higher number of accidents, a higher rate of uninsured drivers, more car thefts, and more.

 With so many insurance companies to choose from, finding the best one can feel overwhelming.
 When you’re shopping for your next car insurance policy, it’s important to consider factors like the type of coverage available, the cost of coverage, and discounts that can help you save more.
 The best company is the one that provides the coverage you need at an affordable rate.